seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 **Notes:** Echo corresponds to operational bandwidth and local control; Super aggregates feedback and selects among policy families; Meta encodes priors and identity constraints that shape policy space and slow updates.
 This mapping is heuristic but aligns with canonical VSM roles [11], [13].

+## Acknowledgments

+This manuscript's conceptual framework emerged during the development of the related book 'Conscious Life,' where Claude Sonnet 4.5 assisted with initial brainstorming and structuring.
+The idea for an academic paper arose in a subsequent session using GPT-5 High in the Cursor IDE, which produced a full initial draft—including a structural skeleton, preliminary references, and literature integration—in approximately 3 hours under the author's continuous guidance.
+The author then dedicated 3 weeks to rigorous fact-checking, detailed editing, and refinement within the agentic Cursor workflow, treating the process as a hybrid collaboration akin to guiding AI 'assistants' under detective-like scrutiny to ensure accuracy, originality, conceptual integrity, and alignment with the intended contributions while addressing any deviations or inaccuracies.

 ## References

 [1] B. Schoen, E. Nitishinskaya, M. Balesni, et al., "Stress Testing Deliberative Alignment for Anti-Scheming Training," Apollo Research & OpenAI, 2025. arXiv:2509.15541.